 The Council for Medical Schemes recommends an annual medical aid rate – this is the base rate that can be charged by all medical practitioners for medical procedures.
 Most medical aids agree to pay up to a certain percentage of this rate – in most cases up to 300% of this rate.
 However, medical practitioners are free to charge whatever they want for their services, and should your provider charge more, it will be your responsibility to cover the shortfall.

 For example: Let’s say your medical aid covers up to 300% of the medical aid rate.
 If a medical practitioner charges 500% of medical aid rates, your medical aid will cover the first 300% and you will have to pay the additional 200%.
 Medical practitioners may also request certain tests and procedures which would also require co-payments from your pocket.

 Medical procedures are expensive, and this can mean an instant bill of tens of thousands of Rands, if not more.
 Gap Cover is important, additional insurance you buy in conjunction with your medical aid to cover this shortfall.

 iWYZE Gap Cover is not a medical scheme and the cover is not the same as that of a medical scheme.
 This policy is not a substitute for medical scheme membership.

 iWYZE Gap Cover offers excellent In-Hospital, In- and Out-of-Hospital Oncology and Out-of-Hospital benefits to cover defined medical expense shortfalls for tariffs, oncology, sub-limits, co-payments and deductibles, plus a Benefit Extender in addition to the core benefits.

-The total maximum Compensation Limit payable for all Core Benefits and Benefit Extender will be limited to R164 500 (one hundred and sixty-four thousand, five hundred rand) per family member, per annum.
+The total maximum Compensation Limit payable for all Core Benefits and Benefit Extender will be limited to R204 500 (two hundred and four thousand and five hundred rand) per family member, per annum.

 Terms & Conditions apply.